 Some vaccines can cause mild to moderate fever, as they introduce contaminants into the body to illicit an immune response.
 Remember that fever is a basic immune response to infection, even if it is purposefully inflicted.

 Blood clots and deep vein thombosis can create acute fever and the existence of back pain might be related to the fever itself or the location of a clot.

-Autoimmune conditions are well known to cause fever recurrently or chronically.
+Autoimmune conditions are well known to cause back pain with fever recurrently or chronically.
 Since many autoimmune conditions are related to the mindbody interactions, fever might be another symptom of a psychogenic pain process in some patients.
 Some of the most common automimmune conditions that might create fever include gout, IBS, rheumatoid arthritis, fibromyalgia, lupus, Crohn’s disease, ankylosing spondylitis and psoriasis.

 Overactive thyroid is a relatively common cause of fever and regional pain in the neck of older people.
 Thyroid problems can defy diagnosis for a long time without proper bloodwork.